antipin/geogithub/README.md

 To generate *github* access token make sure you signed into github account and go to [/settings/tokens](https://github.com/settings/tokens)

 To get *mapbox* access token, [sign up](https://www.mapbox.com/signup/) for this service and create net token here: [/studio/account/tokens/](https://www.mapbox.com/studio/account/tokens/)

-Having this two tokens now you can run development server and access application by visiting [localhost:8000](http://localhost:8000)